By Jessica Pasley

-ECMO, or extracorporeal membrane oxygenation, is a life-sustaining mechanical system that temporarily takes over for the heart and lungs of critically ill patients, allowing their organs to rest and recover by removing carbon dioxide from the blood, replacing it with lifesaving oxygen, and returning it to the patient’s circulatory system.
+The life-sustaining mechanical system that temporarily takes over for the heart and lungs of critically ill patients, allows their organs to rest and recover by removing carbon dioxide from the blood, replacing it with lifesaving oxygen, and returning it to the patient’s circulatory system.

 The technology was first introduced at Vanderbilt in 1989, making it the first ECMO program in Tennessee and propelling it to one of the largest and most successful programs in the world.